HuwSy/app-forms/README.md

 # app-forms

-A simple Angular SharePoint framework for rapid development.
-Originally in AngularJS/JavaScript and progressed to currently run with Angular (2+) within an SPFx wrapper.
-This gives controls which can determin the field data and type from the list data and schema loaded allowing users to manipulate before submitting into the list.
+A simple Angular SharePoint framework for rapid prototyping and development.
+Originally in AngularJS/JavaScript and progressed to run within Angular (2+) within an SPFx wrapper.
+This gives controls that can determin the field data and type from the list data and schema loaded allowing users to manipulate before submitting into the list.

 This also includes a table component for displaying data with filtering, sorting, reordering etc functionality.

 Project level installed angular can be used to avoid additional global installs.